franciscoxavier04/pm-BIM/docs/system-admin-guide/projects/project-attributes/README.md

 - **Admin-only**: If you enable this, the project attribute will only be visible to administrators.
 All other users will not see it, even if it is activated in a project.

-> [!TIP]
-> This is enabled by default.
-Only disable this if you want this field to be invisible to non-admin users.

-- **Searchable**: Checking this makes this project attribute (and its value) available as a filter in project lists.
+**Searchable**: Checking this makes this project attribute (and its value) available as a filter in project lists.

 ## Modify project attributes